No manches Frida 2

 No Manches Frida 2: Paraíso Destruido is a 2019 comedy film directed by Nacho G. Velilla.
-A sequel to the 2016 film No Manches Frida, and loosely based on the German film Fack ju Göhte 2, it stars Omar Chaparro, Martha Higareda, Carla Adell and Mario Morán.
+A sequel to the 2016 film No Manches Frida, and loosely based on the German film Fack ju Göhte 2 (intentional misspelling of "Fuck you, Goethe"), it stars Omar Chaparro, Martha Higareda, Carla Adell and Mario Morán.

-Despite a generally negative critical reception, the film performed well at the box office and is the third highest-grossing Mexican film with a gross of $325.4 million pesos (USD $26 million).
-It was released in the United States on 15 March 2019 through Pantelion Films, and later in Mexico on 12 April 2019.
+Despite a generally negative critical reception, the film performed well at the box office and is the third highest-grossing Mexican film with a gross of $325.4 million pesos (US$26 million).
+It was released in the United States on 15 March 2019, through Pantelion Films, and in Mexico on 12 April 2019.

 Premise

-The film follows ex-con Zequi as he tries to win back the affections of his ex-girlfriend Lucy from her new boyfriend.
+The film follows ex-con Zequi as he tries to win back the affections of his former girlfriend Lucy from her new boyfriend.